IGNF/pytrf/README.md

 If you do use a proxy and need to keep it activated for security reasons, this section will detail how to use `git`, `conda` and `pip` behind a proxy server.

-Issues (and solutions) detailed were encountered (has worked) for a :
+Issues (and solutions) detailed were encountered (has worked) for a:
 - Windows 11 machine
 - connected to IGN network